Insurance can be a hassle for those who are new to the road.

 - Rideshare insurance: This covers drivers for companies like Lyft and Uber.

-- Emergency road service coverage: This type of coverage takes care of the cost of on-site repairs, towing, locksmith services, and delivery of oil, gas, or a battery.
+- Emergency road service coverage: This type of coverage takes care of the cost of on-site repairs, towing, locksmith services, and gas and battery delivery.

-We’ve rated State Farm the No. 1 choice for students and No. 2 choice for best car insurance for teens.
-It is a highly reputable company with strong financials and affordable policies, which makes it a great option that deserves to be near the top of every new driver's list.
+Our Verdict: We’ve rated State Farm the No. 1 choice for college students and No. 2 choice for the best car insurance for teens.
+It is a highly reputable company with strong financials and affordable policies.
 State Farm’s 25-percent good grades discount and 15-percent safe driving discount make it a fantastic choice for young drivers.
+Read our State Farm auto insurance review to learn more.

-USAA car insurance is our number one option for military personnel and their immediate family members and the No. 3 option for the best car insurance for new drivers.
+USAA provides the best insurance for new drivers from military families.
 The auto insurance company consistently receives high marks from industry experts.
-AM Best rates USAA’s financial strength at an A++, and USAA swept the board in multiple 2019 J.D.
+AM Best rates USAA’s financial strength at an A++, and USAA swept the board in multiple 2020 J.D.
 Power studies.

-Some benefits to getting USAA car insurance include quality customer service and the variety of discounts, like the military installation discount of up to 15 percent off of your car insurance for garaging your vehicle on a military base.
+Some benefits to getting USAA car insurance include quality customer service and a variety of discounts, like the military installation discount of up to 15-percent off for garaging a vehicle on a military base.

-Although USAA is only available to a small number of new drivers, we think the impressive ratings and discounts make it worth a look for eligible new drivers.
+Our Verdict: Although USAA is only available to a small number of new drivers, we think the impressive ratings and discounts make it worth a look for anyone who is eligible.
+Find out more about coverage and eligibility in our complete USAA auto insurance review.

 Geico auto insurance is our first choice in the industry for a reason.
-The insurer has a strong reputation, with an A++ financial strength rating from AM Best, an A- rating from the BBB, and high marks on several 2019 J.D.
+The insurer has a strong reputation, with an A++ financial strength rating from AM Best, an A+ rating from the BBB, and high marks on several 2020 J.D.
 Power studies.

 Along with standard coverage, Geico offers extra types of coverage like: